RichardHarwood/Whole-Tree-Chamber-Isotope/README.md

   here is t1 (which stands for temp - campiagn 1)
   ![](tempeg.png)
   each varible (temp , gs , Eleaf etc has its own script and then they are merged using cowplot::plot_grid) <br>
-  figure s4 is slightly different in that it uses facet wrap on the chambers to produce the plots.
+  figure s4 is slightly different in that it uses facet wrap on the chambers to produce the plots.<br>